Nova-Spectre/Social-Circle/README.md

  Run the frontend:

        ```bash
-       npm start
+       npm run dev

 ## Access the application

-Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the SocialCircle application.
+Open your browser and visit [http://localhost:5173](http://localhost:5173) to access the SocialCircle application.
+Server will start on [http://localhost:3001](http://localhost:3001)

 ## Contributing